W-David-Porter/acim/src/more/course-teacher-comparison/readme.md

 - The Text is the theoretical foundation of *A Course in Miracles*.
 Intellectual study of the Text is crucial for Course students.
 - The Workbook is for the purpose of practically applying the thought system we studied in the text, to train our minds “along the lines the text sets forth” [W-In.1:4](/workbook/introduction#p1).
 - The Course is written symphonically.
 It introduces themes, sets them aside, then re-introduces and develops them.
 - The Course is a unique, sufficient and complete spiritual path.
 Mixing the Course with other teachings and methods generally clouds it and waters it down.
 It asks its students to practice its methods, rather than the methods of other paths.
-Yet it also asks them to honour those paths as other forms of the universal course.
+Yet it also asks them to honor those paths as other forms of the universal course.

 ## Differences